getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 should be a fixed size variable whose size corresponds to the size of `multname_n` multiplied by qdim - 1 .
 It represents the contact equivalent nodal tangent (frictional) forces.
-The augmentation parameter `r` should be chosen in a range of acceptabe values (close to the Young modulus of the elastic body, see Getfem user documentation).
+The augmentation parameter `r` should be chosen in a range of acceptable values (close to the Young modulus of the elastic body, see Getfem user documentation).
 The friction coefficient stored in the parameter `friction_coeff` is either a single value or a vector of the same size as `multname_n`.
 The optional